DaveLiddament/phpsw/resources/codeOfConduct.md

 # Code of Conduct
 PHP South West (PHP-SW), all its venues and online spaces are an inclusive environment, based on treating all individuals respectfully, regardless of gender and gender expression, sexual orientation, age, disability (physical or mental), nationality, race, ethnicity, religion (or lack thereof), physical appearance, lifestyle choices, software preferences or other dimensions of diversity.

-PHP-SW is an intentionally positive meetup that recognizes and celebrates the creativity and collaboration of independent creators as well as the diversity of people, cultures, and opinions that they bring to the PHP-SW.
+PHP-SW is an intentionally positive meetup that recognises and celebrates the creativity and collaboration of independent creators as well as the diversity of people, cultures, and opinions that they bring to the PHP-SW.

-We value respectful behavior above individual opinions.
+We value respectful behaviour above individual opinions.

-This Code of Conduct outlines our expectations as well as the consequences for unacceptable behavior.
+This Code of Conduct outlines our expectations as well as the consequences for unacceptable behaviour.
 All participants at PHP-SW must adhere to the PHP-SW code of conduct.

-## RESPECTFUL BEHAVIOR INCLUDES:
+## RESPECTFUL BEHAVIOUR INCLUDES:

 - Be considerate, kind, constructive and helpful.
 - Treat everyone with respect and dignity.
 - Be mindful of your surroundings and of your fellow participants.
-- Refrain from demeaning, discriminatory or harassing behavior and speech.
+- Refrain from demeaning, discriminatory or harassing behaviour and speech.

 If you're not sure, ask someone instead of assuming.
 Alert meetup organisers if you notice a dangerous situation or someone in distress.